mozilla-services/cliquet/docs/resource.rst

 - ``resolved_title``

 **Errors**

+If a read-only field is modified, a ``400 Bad request`` error is returned.

 If the record is missing (or already deleted), a ``404 Not Found`` error is returned.
 The client might decide to ignore it.